SelinaH9/Selina_BlueStampPortfolio/index.md

 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
-The code for the Arduino for the smart robot car <a href="https://www.elegoo.com/pages/arduino-kits-support-files"> Link </a>
+The link for the Arduino code cane be downloaded <a href="https://www.elegoo.com/pages/arduino-kits-support-files"> here </a>

 ```c++
 void setup() {